PeterWaher/IoTGateway/Waher.IoTGateway/Root/Script.md

 ### Conditional IF

 Conditional `IF`-statements can be written in various ways.
-Either using the `IF` and `THEN` keywords, followed by the optional `ELSE` keyword, or by using the `?` operator, followed by the optional optional `:` operator.
+Either using the `IF` and `THEN` keywords, followed by the optional `ELSE` keyword, or by using the `?` operator, followed by the optional `:` operator.
 Examples:

 	IF Condition THEN IfTrueStatement
 	IF Condition THEN IfTrueStatement ELSE IfFalseStatement